TITLE 89: SOCIAL SERVICES

 c) Certification Process

-1) In order to be certified to receive reimbursement for transplants performed on Medical Assistance and KidCare patients, the hospital must:
+1) In order to be certified to receive reimbursement for transplants performed on Medical Assistance patients, the hospital must:

-2) The Department shall notify the hospital of approval or denial of the hospital as a transplant center for Medical Assistance and KidCare eligible patients.
+2) The Department shall notify the hospital of approval or denial of the hospital as a transplant center for Medical Assistance eligible patients.

 3) In the event the Department receives a request for prior approval to provide a service from a hospital not formally certified under this Section, the Department may approve the request if it determines that circumstances are such that the health, safety and welfare of the recipient would best be served by receiving the service at that hospital.
-In making its determination, the Department shall take into account the hospital's and its medical staff's ability and qualifications to provide the service, the burden on the recipient's family if a certified hospital is a great distance from their home, and the urgent nature of the transplant.
+In making its determination, the Department shall take into account the ability and qualifications of the hospital and its medical staff to provide the service, the burden on the recipient's family if a certified hospital is a great distance from their home, and the urgent nature of the transplant.

 d) Certification Criteria